Potassium Hydroxide Sulfuric Acid

 2KOH(aq) + H₂SO₄(aq) → K₂SO₄(aq) + 2H₂O(l)

 This equation shows that two moles of potassium hydroxide react with one mole of sulfuric acid to produce one mole of potassium sulfate and two moles of water.
-This stoichiometry is critical for determining the correct quantities of reactants needed for a specific reaction and for calculating the yield of products.
+On the flip side, this stoichiometry is critical for determining the correct quantities of reactants needed for a specific reaction and for calculating the yield of products.
 The stoichiometric ratio of 2:1 between KOH and H₂SO₄ highlights the importance of precise measurement in this reaction.
 An imbalance can lead to incomplete neutralization, leaving excess acid or base.

 Step-by-Step Reaction Mechanism